 A number of project scenarios were assessed for each location, including the original cable loop to arrive at the currently proposed solutions.

-The linear nature of the network on West Pittwater means there is no traditional ‘poles and wires’ solution that can address all the types of outages faced in the area.
+The linear nature of the network at West Pittwater means there is no traditional ‘poles and wires’ solution that can address all the types of outages faced in the area.
 As such, Ausgrid is proposing to install a hybrid solution to address the various types of network outages being experienced.